majestyz3/hashicat-azure/README.md

 There is also some useful instructions here: https://github.com/hashicorp/terraform-guides/tree/master/infrastructure-as-code/azure-vm

-## Steps to running the demo:
+## Steps to running the demo

-1. Show Sentinel Policy to fail the run due to wrong VM size
+1. Start with the very top showing organizations, workspaces, modules, and settings.
+2. Go to settings and show the Users, Teams (show Ops team), VCS Providers, Authentication, then Policy Sets
+3. Talk about the tfe_policy and how you can enable this for all workspaces in the organization or specific ones.
+4. Go to the hashicat-azure workspace and talk about variables
+5. Show the VS Code repo file of variables.tf, main.tf, outputs.tf
-2. Run the plan manually
+6. Queue and run a plan manually
 3. Show the plan step then the cost estimation
 4. Show how the policy step failed
 5. Show Mocking Sentinel Terraform data - Terraform Cloud provides the ability to generate mock data for any run within a workspace.
 This data can be used with the Sentinel CLI to test policies before deployment.